Warning! There have been changes to the course - please refer to the transition information

 The degree has been designed to be sequential and developmental in nature, meaning that students are expected to complete core and major subjects in each level of the degree before progressing to the subjects of the next level.
 For example, all level one core subjects should be completed prior to enrolling in any level two core subjects and students should have completed level one and two major subjects prior to enrolling in any level three major subjects.
 Students must complete any prerequisite subjects required.

 The standard full-time study load is two subjects per study period.

 Students must successfully complete all subjects.
 There are 29 subjects in the Bachelor of Education (Secondary Education).
 These are comprised of:

-- units requiring professional experience block placements in school settings, including a final internship placement of at least 50 consecutive days (1 full term)
+- Core Professional Experience subjects requiring block placements in school settings, including a final Internship placement of at least 50 consecutive days (1 full term)

 Please note that students can be terminated from this degree if they fail to make satisfactory progress.

 Students are also required to provide evidence of successful completion of the Literacy and Numeracy Test for Initial Teacher Education students (LANTITE) prior to completing their degree.
 The test is managed by ACER and details of the test (for example, sample questions, the Test Window dates, and registration) can be found at: https://teacheredtest.acer.edu.au/.
 Students are responsible for meeting the costs associated with taking these tests, which are a national requirement applicable to all teaching graduates.

 Students are expected to have successfully completed the LANTITE between the first and third professional experience subjects in their degree.

 - The Arts Education Major (Visual Arts) OR